Here you will find a collection of our frequently asked questions (FAQ).

-It is a list of human tissue sample collections in the UK.
+It is a list of human sample collections in the UK.
 It doesn’t detail every last sample, but gives a good indication on the types of samples each institution holds.

 Not necessarily.
 You need to contact the individual biobanks and discuss the application process with them, some of them will be online, but we don’t facilitate this.